Optical microscope: Simple microscope

 A simple microscope uses a lens or set of lenses to enlarge an object through angular magnification alone, giving the viewer an erect enlarged virtual image.
 The use of a single convex lens or groups of lenses are found in simple magnification devices such as the magnifying glass, loupes, and eyepieces for telescopes and microscopes.

 Compound microscope

-A compound microscope uses a lens close to the object being viewed to collect light (called the objective lens) which focuses a real image of the object inside the microscope (image 1).
-That image is then magnified by a second lens or group of lenses (called the eyepiece) that gives the viewer an enlarged inverted virtual image of the object (image 2).
-The use of a compound objective/eyepiece combination allows for much higher magnification.
-Common compound microscopes often feature exchangeable objective lenses, allowing the user to quickly adjust the magnification.
-A compound microscope also enables more advanced illumination setups, such as phase contrast.
+A compound microscope uses a lens close to the object being viewed to collect light (called the objective lens), which focuses a real image of the object inside the microscope.
+That image is then magnified by a second lens or group of lenses (called the eyepiece) that gives the viewer an enlarged inverted virtual image of the object.

+The use of a compound objective-eyepiece combination allows for much higher angular magnification: